amoghpj/amoghpj.github.io/readinglist.md

 ---
 Last updated on `10 August 2022`

+# On my shelf (things that I want to start reading soon!)

+- Veer Savarkar - A contested legacy - Vikram Sampath
+- The materiality of the past - History and representation in Sikh tradition - Anne Murphy

 # Currently reading

 - The WEIRDest People in the world - Joseph Henrich
 - Evolutionary Causation
 - Trans: When Ideology meets Reality - Helen Joyce
+- The Mathematics of the Gods and the Algorithms of Men
 - Orientalism - Edward Said

 # Books